walterhiggins/WMPJS/README.md

 Whenever you use the *console.log()* function, the output will start with `[scriptcraft]` because *console.log()* writes to the server's log file which is used by the core server and all plugins.
 The server software prepends the plugin name to make it easy for server administrators to tell which plugin is responsible for messages in the log file.
 We'll use console.log() quite a lot in upcoming examples.
 This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.

 You may be wondering what the `;` (semicolon) is doing at the end of the line.
-The semicolon is used to end each statement in javascript.
+The semicolon is used to end each statement in Javascript.
 If you think of a statement as a sentence, then the semicolon ';' is to statements what the full stop '.' is to sentences.
-In javascript the semicolon isn't strictly needed but you should use it anyway.
+In Javascript the semicolon isn't strictly needed but you should use it anyway.

 Another thing you might notice is there is no `js ` command in the helloWorld.js file.
-The `js ` prefix (text which is placed in front of other text) is only needed when executing javascript at the server console or in-game prompt.
-It's never used or needed inside javascript files.
+The `js ` prefix (text which is placed in front of other text) is only needed when executing Javascript at the server console or in-game prompt.
+It's never used or needed inside Javascript files.

 After you've changed the helloWorld.js file, make sure to save it (choose Save from the File menu).